Information- and Coding-Theoretic Analysis of the RLWE Channel: RLWE/MLWE-based Cryptography

 \subsection{RLWE and MLWE Problem}

 The \emph{Learning with Errors} (LWE) problem was introduced by Regev \cite{regev2005}.
 Several cryptosystems are basing their security on the hardness of LWE.
 The complexity of encryption and decryption of those schemes can be improved for systems basing their security on the closely related but more structured \emph{Ring Learning with Errors} (RLWE) \cite{lyubashevsky2013ideal} or Module Learning with Errors (MLWE) \cite{langlois2015worst} problems.
-Furthermore, the comparably large key sizes of LWE based schemes can considerably be shrunk for RLWE/MLWE based schemes.
+Furthermore, the comparably large key sizes of LWE-based schemes can considerably be shrunk for RLWE/MLWE-based schemes.

 \begin{Definition}[RLWE problem] Consider a set of samples of the form

 where the $a_i$ are drawn from the uniform distribution on $\RQ$ and $s$ as well as the $e_i$ are sampled from $\chi_k(\RQ)$.
 The decisional version of the RLWE problem is defined to be the task of distinguishing samples drawn from the distribution specified in \eqref{eq:RLWE_samples} from samples drawn from the uniform distribution on $\RQ \times \RQ$, where the problem shall be solved correctly with an advantage being non-negligible compared to random guessing, i.e. the advantage should be lower bounded by a function which is not negligible in the security parameter. \end{Definition} \begin{Definition}[MLWE problem] Consider a set of samples of the form